BIMSBbioinfo/pigx/website/posts/index.md

   for the analysis of sequence mutations in CRISPR-CAS9 targeted amplicon sequencing data

-For more detailed information see the README.md file for each of the pipelines in the `pipelines` directory.

 All pipelines are easily configured with a simple sample sheet and a descriptive settings file.
-The result is a comprehensive, interactive HTML report with interesting findings about your samples.
+The result is a set of comprehensive, interactive HTML reports with interesting findings about your samples.

 Here are some examples:

 ###### INSERT EXAMPLES HERE